-- Building climate resilient water infrastructure for storage, supply, efficiency - Developing catchment restoration and soil erosion control strategies - Strengthening disaster management and response
+- Building climate resilient water infrastructure for storage supply, efficiency - Developing catchment restoration and soil erosion control strategies - Strengthening disaster management and response

-Well-functioning and thriving rural settlements
+Well-functioning and thriving rural settlements Building decentralised water packaging plants and water treatment solutions

-- Building decentralised water packaging plants and water treatment solutions - Ensuring availability of reliable bus services through route franchising - Assuring universal access to electricity through off-grid solutions - Model Green Rural Villages for sustainable livelihoods and social protection in line with the prerequisites and success factors for the Vision 2050.
-A strong foundation for current and future actions requires adopting appropriate institutional arrangements; mobilising finance; building cross-cutting areas (training, capacity building and inclusion); and capitalising on digital transformation and innovation for enhanced green growth and climate resilience.
+- Ensuring availability of reliable bus services through route franchising - Assuring universal access to electricity through off-grid solutions - Model green rural Villages for sustainable livelihoods and social protection

+The "triple choice" of staying together, being accountable and thinking big is encapsulated in the Enabling Pillars which outline the cross-cutting arrangements of resources and capabilities that must be put in place in line with the prerequisites and success factors for the Vision 2050.
+A strong foundation for current and future actions requires adopting appropriate institutional arrangements, mobilising finance, building cross-cutting areas (training, capacity building and inclusion); and capitalising on digital transformation and innovation for enhanced green growth and climate resilience.